oelin/flare/specification.md

 * Stream names MUST be unique.
 * Chunk URLs SHOULD be unique.
+* Chunk URLs SHOULD conform to [RFC-1738](https://www.rfc-editor.org/rfc/rfc1738).
 * Chunk URLs SHOULD use the HTTP(s) scheme.
-* `headers` MUST be an object.
-* `content` MUST be an array of URLs, as descrbed in [RFC-1738](https://www.rfc-editor.org/rfc/rfc1738).

 ## Semantics

-Each stream in a Flare file SHOULD be independent of all other streams.
-This means its chunks can be downloaded without information provided by any other streams.
+Each stream in SHOULD be independent such that its chunks can be downloaded without reference to any other stream.

+Each stream chunk MUST be independent such that it can be downloaded without reference to any other chunk.

+Stream headers are arbitrary objects.
+Their semantics SHOULD be decided by the client.